IncrediboldStudio/godot-starter-template/README.md

 This template project comes with these features out of the box:

+## Theme Editor
+The Theme Editor plugin allows you to generate theme variations in the editor from the provided colors and fonts.
+Uses the [theme_editor.gd](addons\theme_editor\theme_editor.gd) as the new Theme ressource.

 ## CI/CD

 This templates allows you to build your project for both Windows desktop and Web.